Theory of Change

 Output 4

-National and local stakeholders have enhanced their capacities and policy environment to implement transformational mitigation actions
+National and local stakeholders apply strengthened capacities and policy frameworks to implement mitigation actions

 Output 5